jaceldran/i18n-manager/README.md

 cd i18n-manager
 composer install
 ```
-Then rename or copy `.env-sample` to `.env` and configure the url base and export pahts.
+Then rename or copy `.env-sample` to `.env` and configure the url base
+and export paths to fit your needs or just leave the defaults.

 ```ini
 [environment]